WhatsApp Group Join Now

 Answer: 2

-7. Transcription is the transfer of genetic information from________
+7. Transcription is the transfer of genetic information from

 (1) DNA to RNA